 In their senior year, students develop an Honors thesis, working individually with faculty advisors.
 They are eligible to apply for exclusive funds to support their thesis.
-Each Honors student receives the prestigious Trustees Scholarship valued at $26,000 per year (up to more than $100,000 over four years).
+The Honors Program is flexible and allows students to participate in internships and study abroad programs.

 APPLYING TO THE HONORS PROGRAM

-Selection to the Honors Program is competitive, and only first-year students applying for the fall semester are eligible to apply.
+Selection to the Honors Program is competitive and is eligible to first-year students applying for the fall semester.
 Students applying to any of our specialized Global Portal programs are not eligible for Honors Program consideration.
 Interested students must submit a supplemental Honors Program essay (emerson.edu/admission/honors).